aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-fonts/set-font-emphasis-mark/_index.md

 ## Conclusion
 In this tutorial, you learned how to set the font emphasis style in a Word document using Aspose.Words for .NET.
 Experiment with different styles of emphasis and use this feature to highlight words or phrases in your documents.

+### FAQ's

+#### Q: How can I add accent marks to a specific font in a Word document using Aspose.Words?

+A: To add accent marks to a specific font in a Word document using Aspose.Words, you can use the API to navigate to the desired font and apply the appropriate accent marks.
+This will add accent marks to the text with the selected font.

+#### Q: Is it possible to change the style of accent marks in a Word document with Aspose.Words?

+A: Yes, with Aspose.Words you can change the style of accent marks in a Word document.
+The API allows you to adjust style properties such as color, size, linetype, etc., to customize the appearance of accent marks.

+#### Q: How can I remove all accent marks from a Word document using Aspose.Words?

+A: To remove all accent marks from a Word document using Aspose.Words, you can use the API to browse the document, detect existing accent marks and remove them using the appropriate methods.
+This will remove all emphasis marks from the document.

+#### Q: Can I add accent marks to a specific part of text in a Word document?

+A: Yes, you can add accent marks to a specific part of text in a Word document using Aspose.Words.
+You can select the desired range of text using the API and add appropriate emphasis marks to that part of the text.

+#### Q: Can the accent marks be customized to my needs?

+A: Yes, accent marks can be customized to your needs using Aspose.Words.
+You can adjust the style properties of accent marks, such as color, size, linetype, and more, to match your formatting preferences.